6 Stages of Change: Taking Control of Your Life One Step at a Time

 This is the final stage of change, one that is reached after two or more years of maintaining your new behaviors.
 Once you reach termination, you have little worry about reverting back to old habits, especially since you are now a different you.
 You can say you met your change head on and mastered the art of change, and you can apply your journey to new issues that pop up in your life.

-Acupuncture, life and wellness coaching or counseling can be a source of support during each stage of change.
+Acupuncture treatments in Bethesda, life and wellness coaching or individual counseling can be a source of support during each stage of change.

-Dr. Carlos Durana offers acupuncture, life and wellness coaching/counseling in Bethesda, Northern Virginia, Reston and DC.
+Dr. Carlos Durana offers acupuncture therapy, life and wellness coaching, and individual counseling in Bethesda, Reston, and Washington DC.
 He is ready to assist you in making positive life changes, breaking habits and living a better, more satisfactory life!